canopy-js/canopy-js/README.md

 As pictured above, when a global link is selected, the user has the option of appending the new paragraph below the current one, separated by a small divider to indicate the change of topic, or, the user may press "return" or "alt/option-click" and redirect entirely to the new topic as the root paragraph of a new page.

-Unlike a subtopic, a topic can be referenced from any paragraph of any file in the project.
+Unlike a subtopic which can only be referenced from within its topic, a topic can be referenced from any paragraph of any file in the project.

 #### Import references